So who’s got emergency savings? And no, I don’t mean a few coins down the back of the sofa.

 Where to stash emergency cash?

-The launch of a new savings account this week prompted me to juggle my emergency money around.
+I was originally inspired to write this post by the launch of a new savings account, which prompted me to juggle my money around.

-- Highest interest current accounts Good rates on limited amounts, but make sure you meet conditions about how much you pay in each month, and how many direct debits go out.
-Highest rates available as of 29 Sept 2018 will cover £7,000 in emergency savings:
+- Bit of a balance?
+Check out the highest interest current accounts.
+Good rates on limited amounts, but make sure you meet conditions about how much you pay in each month, and how many direct debits go out.
+Rates have been cut right, left and centre, so the highest rates available as of 6 September 2019 will cover £4,000 in emergency savings:

-- 4.89% on up to £2,500: Nationwide Flex Direct current account.
+- 4.89% a year on up to £2,500: Nationwide Flex Direct current account.
 Careful though, because the rate drops to 1% after a year.

-- 4.89% on up to £1,500: TSB Classic Plus current account.
-Still high after all their internet banking hassles.
+- 2.96% a year on up to £1,500: TSB Classic Plus current account.
+Cut from the higher rate introduced after their internet banking hassles.

-- Highest interest easy access account Never thought I’d get so excited about 1.49% interest, but Goldman Sachs, the big investment bank, has just launched an offshoot called Marcus.
-It offers a super simple internet account, which pays a market-leading 1.49% a year on £1 up to a whopping £250,000, and you can whip your money in and out as often as you fancy.
-This means you don’t have to faff around with other current accounts that pay the same interest with more restrictions (*cough* Santander 123, Club Lloyds, Bank of Scotland Vantage).
+- Wodge of cash?
+I like Marcus, the super simple internet account launched last year by Goldman Sachs, the big investment bank.
+It remains one of the highest paying easy access savings account around, even after cutting the rate from 1.49% to 1.44%.
+You can save from £1 up to a whopping £250,000, and whip your money in and out as often as you fancy.
+This means you don’t have to faff around with other current accounts that pay pretty much the same interest with more restrictions (*cough* Santander 123 current account).
 Yes, the rate includes a 0.15 percentage point bonus for a year, but afterwards you can renew your bonus and opt in to whatever rate they’re paying then.
 As someone who’s a bit wary of brand new start ups, I’m glad Marcus is backed by such a long-established bank.

 Now – over to you.
 Do you have any emergency savings?
 Ever found them useful?
 Do share in the comments, I’d love to hear!